+'''

-to_json (args, kwargs) Converts a queryset to JSON
+to_json (args, kwargs)

+Converts a queryset to JSON

+'''

-update (upsert=False, multi=True, write_concern=None, full_result=False, update) Perform an atomic update on the fields matched by the query.
+update (upsert=False, multi=True, write\concern=None, full\result=False, \\update) Perform an atomic update on the fields matched by the query.

-- upsert Any existing document with that "id" is overwritten. - multi Update multiple documents. - write_concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
-For example, save(..., write_concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - full_result Return the full result rather than just the number updated. - update Django-style update keyword arguments update_one (upsert=False, write_concern=None, update)
+- upsert Any existing document with that "\id" is overwritten. - multi Update multiple documents. - write\concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
+For example, save(..., write\concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - full\result Return the full result rather than just the number updated. - update Django-style update keyword arguments update\one (upsert=False, write\concern=None, \\update)

-Perform an atomic update on first field matched by the query.
+Perform an atomic update on the fields of the first document matched by the query.

-- upsert Any existing document with that "id" is overwritten. - write_concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
-For example, save(..., write_concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - update Django-style update keyword arguments using (alias)
+- upsert Any existing document with that "\id" is overwritten. - write\concern Extra keyword arguments are passed down which will be used as options for the resultant getLastError command.
+For example, save(..., write\concern={w: 2, fsync: True}, ...) will wait until at least two servers have recorded the write and will force an fsync on the primary server. - update Django-style update keyword arguments upsert\one (write\concern=None, \\update)